zinkwazi/pfmb/readme.md

 ## by Greg Lawler
 ## v1.0 7/1/2014

-pfmb.sh will connect to one or more remote pfSense installs and backup the configuration XML file.
+pfmb will connect to one or more remote pfSense installs and backup the configuration XML file.
 The resulting backup will enable you to roll back to a previous configuration or replace failed hardware. pfmb will keep the number of backups that you specify in config, rotating out the old ones.